 H-1B Premium Processing

 Premium processing was stopped for most of 2017 to deal with the backlog of visa petitions.
-Premium processing resumed again this past September; however, it’s unsure what will happen regarding the coming year’s applications including whether premium processing will be available.
+Premium processing resumed again this past September; however, it’s unsure what will happen regarding the coming year’s petitions including whether premium processing will be available.
 Scott goes through the details and what could be on the horizon for Premium Processing next year in the on-demand webinar.

 H-1B Requests for Evidence